casaletto/alby.assemblyShellExtension/README.md

 bin\the atl dll TO DO

-# how do i run the test program?
+# what's an example of running the test program?

 C:\albyStuff\development\alby.assemblyShellExtension>

-bin\testAssemblyAttributes.exe alby.assemblyAttributes.exe "..\alby.adventureworks2008\bin\alby.adventureworks2008.codegen.dll"
+bin\alby.testAssemblyAttributes.exe alby.assemblyAttributes.exe "..\alby.adventureworks2008\bin\alby.adventureworks2008.codegen.dll"

 # what was this developed and tested on?